uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 <a href="figures/final-declaration-diagram.svg" target="blank">Open the final declaration process diagram in a new tab</a>.

-1. The customer is ready to complete their final declaration.
+1. The customer is ready to make their final declaration.
 2. The software calls the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint with the Final Declaration parameter set to 'true'.
 3. HMRC receives the request, starts the tax calculation, and returns a Calculation ID.
 4. The software receives the Calculation ID.